kalisio/krawler/docs/how-to-use-it/hooks.md

 > Fault tolerance is for instance useful when you use unreliable data sources and you don't want the job to stop when some requests fail.

-All input/output hooks, i.e. reading/writing/removing data in a store like `readJson` or `writeJson`, can have the following options:
+All input/output hooks and store hooks manipulating items, i.e. reading/writing/transforming/removing data in a store like `readJson`, `writeJson` or `gzipToStore`, can have the following options:
 * **storePath**: property path where to read the store to be used on the hook object or params, defaults to `data.store`
 * **store**: property containing the ID of the store to be used, not defined by default
 * **key**: input/output key for the file in store, can be a template with item as context, learn more about [templating](https://lodash.com/docs/4.17.4#template)